purescript/purescript-ordered-collections/README.md

 delete :: forall a h r.
 STStrMap h a -> String -> Eff (st :: ST h | r) (STStrMap h a)
 ```

+Remove a key and the corresponding value from a mutable map

 ## Module Data.StrMap.ST.Unsafe